alphagov/pay-notifications/README.md

 # pay-notifications

-Alpine image with Nginx/Naxsi configuration for receiving notifications from payment service providers.
+Alpine image with Nginx/Naxsi for receiving notifications from payment service providers.

+The naxsi configuration is kept in [pay-infra](https://github.com/alphagov/pay-infra/blob/master/provisioning/terraform/modules/pay_notifications/files/notifications.naxsi) and pushed to S3 by [a Terraform module](https://github.com/alphagov/pay-infra/blob/master/provisioning/terraform/modules/pay_notifications/naxsi.tf) which runs as part of the Notifications deployment pipeline.

+When the notifications container starts in AWS, the `docker-start.sh` script pulls the naxsi config from S3, and installs it in the container before starting nginx.

+For local development, you must manually mount the naxsi config from a checkout of pay-infra by adding
+`-v ${PAY_INFRA}/provisioning/terraform/modules/pay_notifications/files/notifications.naxsi:/etc/nginx/naxsi.rules`
+to your `docker run` command.
+Tests do this automatically, assuming pay-infra is checkout out at the same level as this repository.

 ## Licence
 [MIT License](LICENCE)